Antenatal hydronephrosis tests before birth

 Ultrasound scan

 The first test is normally an ultrasound scan, which is similar to the scan mothers have in pregnancy.
 It looks at the shape and size of the kidneys and other parts of the urinary system.
 A small handheld device is moved around your baby's skin.
-A machine attached to the probe directs sound waves into his or her body – your child cannot feel these.
+A machine attached to the probe directs sound waves into their body – your child cannot feel these.
 These sound waves are turned into pictures that can be seen on a screen.

 Other tests

-• An MCUG (sometimes called a VCUG) checks how your baby is passing urine, and whether there is any reflux (when urine passes back up towards the kidneys).
-A thin flexible tube called a catheter is passed through your baby’s urethra and a dye is put through to reach the bladder – this does not hurt your baby.
+An MCUG (sometimes called a VCUG) checks how your baby is passing urine, and whether there is any reflux (when urine passes back up towards the kidneys).
+A thin flexible tube called a catheter is passed through your baby’s urethra and a dye is put through to reach the bladder.
+This does not hurt your baby.
 A special X-ray machine takes a series of images of your baby’s bladder while it is emptying.

 Antenatal hydronephrosis treatment before birth